Nuitka/Nuitka-website/doc/posts/nuitka-release-09.rst

    constant keys, and values, these avoid full constant value nodes, and therefore save memory and compile time for a lot of code.

--  Anti-bloat: Added more scalability work to avoid including modules that make compilation unnecessarily big.
+-  Anti-Bloat: Added more scalability work to avoid including modules that make compilation unnecessarily big.

 -  Python3.9+: Faster calls in case of mixed code, i.e. compiled code